 Brochures, educational information, and video tapes that address the problems students may experience are also available at Counseling and Disability Services.
 Examples of various topics include: Stress, Eating Disorders, AIDS, Procrastination, Substance Abuse, Sexual Abuse, Acquaintance Rape, and Sexuality.
 The materials are available for personal use or for class presentations.

-To make an appointment at University Counseling Services, students can call or stop by the UCS to schedule an intake appointment.
+To make an appointment at Counseling and Disability Services, students can call or stop by the CDS to schedule an intake appointment.
 During that first appointment, the counselor and the client will discuss and clarify the client's counseling needs.

-Issues addressed at the UCS may include some of the following concerns:
+Issues addressed at the CDS may include some of the following concerns: